-Last year, Little Hideout Café in Balmoral was named Best Avo Toast in Australia.
+In 2022, Little Hideout Café in Balmoral was named best avo toast in Australia.
 Yes, it’s a bold claim to say that something is the best in the country, but Avocados Australia went ahead and made their decision.
-And they’re the industry body representing Australian avocados, so look, they might know what they’re talking about.
+And they’re the industry body representing Australian avocados so, look, they might know what they’re talking about.

-We thought their Avo on toast was delicious and we recommend trying it for breakfast.
+We thought their avo on toast was delicious and we do recommend trying it for breakfast.

 3. Blue Bear Coffeehouse, New Farm